ibm-cloud-docs/EventStreams-gen2/using_kafka_console.md

 # Using Kafka console tools with {{site.data.keyword.messagehub}}
 {: #kafka_console_tools}

 Apache Kafka comes with various console tools for simple administration and messaging operations.
-You can use many of them with {{site.data.keyword.messagehub}}, although {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster.
-As Kafka developed, many of the tools that previously required connection to ZooKeeper no longer have that requirement.
+You can use many of them with {{site.data.keyword.messagehub}}, although {{site.data.keyword.messagehub}} does not permit connection to its KRaft cluster.
 {: shortdesc}

 These console tools are in the `bin` directory of your Kafka download.
 You can download a client from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.

+For an example of how run and connect these tools see [Connecting to Kafka](/docs/EventStreams-gen2?topic=EventStreams-gen2-connecting)

 To provide the SASL credentials to these tools, create a properties file based on the following example: